Lutpulla Mutellip

 For his work and writing on Uyghur independence, he is remembered by some as a national hero for the Uyghur people.

 Biography

 He went to a Tatar school in Ghulja for elementary school.
 Lutpulla moved to Ürümqi after graduating from high school in 1939.
 He attended college at Ürümqi.

 He worked a literature page editor for a gazette.
 He was exiled to Aksu City in 1943 for his poems because they were seen as criticisms of the Chinese government under Sheng Shicai and was eventually put in prison.

-Death and burial
+Execution and burial

 Lutpulla was executed in 1945 by Chinese authorities.
 He was buried in a graveyard in Aksu City.
 The graveyard was later destroyed and turned into a park called "Happiness Park".
 Chinese officials claim to have moved his remains to a "facility", although the exact location of this facility remains unknown as of July 2020.

 Legacy

 In August 1956, the People's Committee of the Xinjiang Uygur Autonomous Region ratified him as a revolutionary martyr.

 Author Abdulla Talip wrote a book in 1982 called Whirlpool Wave that gave a fictionalized account of Mutellip's life.